-After this first heading the structure is a coordinated into four sections, so section of a report shows the same order of information.
-Headings identify sections the of information:
+After this first heading the structure is a coordinated into four sections, so each section of a report shows the same order of information.
+Headings identify the sections information:

-- Major Headings;
+Major Headings;

-- Division of Major Headings;
+- · Division of Major Headings;

 - Sub Division of Major Headings;

-Sub-Sub Division of Major Headings.
+- Sub-Sub Division of Major Headings.